Venice – Florence – Rome – Paris

 Important information: Guests who have claustrophobia or walking problems are not recommended to visit the Vatican Museums.
 Due to a significant increase in the number of visitors from 30,000 to 40,000 people per day, unhindered progress within the buildings is not possible.
 Seating is not available.
 In spite of the advance reservation, long queues can also be expected at the entrance; the total duration of the tour will be extended to approx. 4 hours.

 The most important ancient sites in Rome are the Roman Forum and the Colosseum.
-The Roman Forum is a collection of lavish government buildings mainly built by Caesar from which the Roman Empire was ruled.
+The Forum is a collection of lavish government buildings mainly built by Caesar from which the Roman Empire was ruled.
 They thus represented the center of world power.
-The guided tour, led by a licensed tour guide and art historian, covers the various buildings that compose the Roman Forum and explains their purpose and the Roman style of architecture.
-You will then walk over to the most famous landmark in Rome, the Colosseum, for a thorough tour both inside and out.
+The tour is conducted by a licensed tour guide and art historian.
+It is much more intensive than a group tour because you can ask questions and set the pace yourself.

 You are guided by an English speaking art historian to the most important historical sites of Rome.
 This is an individual tour, so it is much more intense and interesting than a group tour can be.
 You decide on both, the places you want to see and the time you want to spend in each location.